-The Bluestack Way is a 51km national waymarked way through often remote areas of County Donegal with spectacular views as it traverses the Bluestack Mountains.
-It connects Donegal Town with the town of Ardara on the west coast, taking in the town of Glenties on its route following directional yellow arrows and yellow ‘walking man’ signs familiar to walkers worldwide.
+The Bluestack Way is a 51km national waymarked way through often remote areas of County Donegal.
+With this guide, enjoy spectacular views and great stories as you traverse the Bluestack Mountains.
+The route connects Donegal Town with the town of Ardara on the west coast, taking in the town of Glenties.
+Simply look out for directional yellow arrows and yellow ‘walking man’ signs familiar to walkers worldwide.

-Along the way, the trail passes by Lough Eske, climbs to the secluded Eglish valley and winds its way along the Eanymore river and across the foothills of the Bluestacks to reach an area called Disert, where an ancient holy well and graveyard are worth a visit.
-West of Disert, the route crosses the Bluestacks range over rough and remote high moorland terrain between Binbane and Cloghmeen Hill before descending along the Owenroe river to reach an old bog road.
+Each day offers a wealth of stunning scenery.
+Firstly, the trail passes the Eske river to get to Lough Eske.
+Secondly, it climbs to the secluded Eglish valley and winds its way along the Eanymore river to Drimarone.
+Thirdly, by the foothills of the Bluestacks, you’ll reach an area called Disert, an ancient holy well and graveyard.
+The route then crosses the Bluestacks range over rough and remote high moorland terrain between Binbane and Cloghmeen Hill.
+The descent follows along the Owenroe river to reach an old bog road.

 Getting your bearings

-The Bluestack Way starts on The Diamond in Donegal Town – look out for the sign by the Bank of Ireland for an overview of the Way.
+The Bluestack Way starts on The Diamond in Donegal Town.
+Look out for the sign by the Bank of Ireland for an overview of the Way.
 Our guide is primarily designed to tell you about the lore of the area.
-We will help guide you along the route with our maps, but please be armed with OS Maps 10 and 11, available from nearby Timony’s Spar Shop & Newsagent just off the Diamond as well as a compass, a fully-charged mobile phone, good quality footwear and raingear.
-The Bluestack Way map from the Bluestack Environmental Group is available from The Four Masters Bookshop on the Diamond.
+We will help guide you along the route with our maps, but please be armed with OS Maps 10 and 11.
+These are available from nearby Timony’s Spar Shop & Newsagent just off the Diamond.
+Needless to say, bring a compass, a fully-charged mobile phone, good quality footwear, raingear, water and snacks.
+The map for the Bluestack Way (from the Bluestack Environmental Group) is available from The Four Masters Bookshop on the Diamond.

-We recommend you do a few days preparation and make sure you enjoy a night’s fun in Donegal Town itself the night before your walk begins in earnest.
+To get the most out of this trek, some advance preparation is advisable.
+Make sure you enjoy a night’s fun in Donegal Town itself the night before your walk begins in earnest.
 We recommend Quay West for good food and The Reel Inn for good trad music.
-For accommodation, The Water’s Edge B&B overlooking Donegal Bay, but still in Donegal Town is highly regarded by walking enthusiasts.
+For accommodation, The Water’s Edge B&B overlooks Donegal Bay and is highly-regarded by walking enthusiasts.

-This page contains both an overview of the complete Way and Part One details.
-Below we have links to the various other sections of the Way – much easier than scrolling endlessly on this one page!
-There are a lot of people to thank and for ease of reference, we have placed that information as well as Walking Tips on these separate links below.
+This page contains an overview of the complete Way.
+Below we have links to the various other parts of the Way.
+This is much easier than scrolling endlessly on just one page!
+Simply click on the colour-coded section you’d like to know more about.
+There are a lot of people to thank and for ease of reference.
+We have placed that information, as well as Walking Tips, on these separate links below.

 Parking can be done by the Tourist Office down by the quay.
+We suggest you ask them about leaving a car for a few days without incurring numerous parking tickets.
 Donegal Town has extensive Bus Eireann bus services, but Ardara’s bus services will take some planning!
-Our walking tips section below is comprehensive, but one point bears repeating here: please do not bring dogs on any section of Way, which crosses private farmland.
+Our walking tips section below is comprehensive.
+One point bears repeating here: please do not bring dogs on any section of Way, which crosses private farmland.